Ludwigvondrake1/Let-Us-Read-Manga/README.md

-Manga Reader Website
+Manga Reader Website:
 This repository contains code for a website dedicated to reading manga, utilizing the MangaDex API.

-Getting Started
+Getting Started:
 Before running the project, ensure you have Node.js installed on your system.

-Verify File Path
+Verify File Path:
 Open the terminal in VS Code.
 Navigate to the project directory to ensure the correct file path.
 Run the Project